genai-impact/ecologits/.github/PULL_REQUEST_TEMPLATE/pr_template.md

-My PR is adressing the following issue:

-I made sure I did the relevant tasks among:
+## Describe your changes

+Please detail the changes you have made, include if relevant:

+- Context and motivation for this PR ;
+- List of the changes made ;
+- List of dependency changes ;
+- Breaking changes.

+Fixes # (issue)

+## Checklist:

+- [ ] I have read and followed the [contribution guide](https://ecologits.ai/latest/contributing/).
+- [ ] I have performed a self-review of my code.
-- [ ] I detailed my objectives in an issue with the feature request or bug report
+- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] I ran pre-commit checks and unit tests
+- [ ] I have successfully run all tests with `make test`.
-- [ ] New lines of code are tested with relevant unit tests
+- [ ] I have successfully run pre-commit with `make pre-commit`.
+- [ ] I have written documentation for the changes.
-- [ ] My feature is documented in the package documentation and I made sure the docs build locally
+- [ ] I have rebased my branch onto the target branch (usually `main`).